How we review the best VPN Software

 Buying the best VPN software for your needs is important.

-Therefore, we want to be 100% transparent about how we test and review and which methods we used to select the best VPN programs for 2021.
+and which methods we used to select the best VPN programs for 2022.

 We use 5 different factors to create an overall score and decide on which VPN software makes it into our top 10 list.
 All of these 5 factors play a role, but not all are equally important.